dsanson/Pandoc.tmbundle/README.markdown

 # Please note

-I've most y abandoned TextMate for MacVim.
-So Pandoc.tmbundle won't be getting much love from me going forward.
-If someone out there wants to pick this up, I'd be happy to transfer the repo over.
+I've mostly abandoned TextMate for MacVim.
+If you are thinking about doing this too, check out [vim-pandoc][], my pandoc bundle for vim.

 # Pandoc TextMate Bundle README